-Apart from the Unity desktop, the other guides will assume you have Plank.
+Apart from Unity, the other guides will assume you have Plank.
 It’s a taskbar that integrates well with the Linux macOS theme.
-To install it, type this command in to your terminal:
+To install it, enter this command:

-After this, launch the dock by entering the ALT+F2 shortcut, and typing in plank –preferences.
+After this, launch the dock by entering the ALT + F2 shortcut, and entering

 Regardless of your desktop, this should start up Plank, along with its configuration window.
 In the Appearance section, change the Theme to Gtk+.
-This will make the dock look like the one in macOS once you make some adjustments later on.
+This will make the dock look like the one in macOS once you make some adjustments later.

 gsettings set net.launchpad.plank.dock.settings:/net/launchpad/plank/docks/dock1/ show-dock-item false